bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 Other kids gather.
 Jerry, the most enthusiastic counselor at camp, leads the hike.

 "Alright, guys, let's conquer this mountain!"
-Jerry yells in six different octaves.
+Jerry screams.

-Caleb, who last year bragged about his then-current boner, nudges you.
+Caleb, a known pervert, nudges you.

 "That's what _she_ said."

 He was one of the kids who didn't know what else to do.

-The hike is going okay.
 You zone out as the group winds along the trail, letting your mind wander amidst the bird song and smell of mulching leaves.
 The trail's incline is getting steeper.
 You reach a rocky section that seems to go straight up.

 "Everyone get in single file, and go slowly," Jerry warns.
 "If the dirt slips out from under you, just drop into cat stance like we practiced,